CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

 * Reason: looks like you have a bad addon ([Assessment Management](https://gumroad.com/l/asset_management) is not really compatible with 2.90 version)
 * Solution: disable [Assessment Management](https://gumroad.com/l/asset_management) and try again

+### [Solved]Cannot join objects in the scene

+* Reason: the selected objects did not have the same type (one with a modifier and others didn't)
+* Solution: delete the object and duplicate another object to finish the join

+### [Unsolved]Cannot find checker image in Blender 2.9

+* Reason: the selected objects did not have the same type (one with a modifier and others didn't)
+* Solution: delete the object and duplicate another object to finish the join